 Some children's homes catered for particular categories of children, such as babies or the physically disabled.

 Homes were also set up by particular trades or professions such as seamen, the police, or railway workers, to house the children of members who had died while in employment.
+These homes were often funded by subscriptions from members of the particular occupation or their employers and could enjoy a better and more reliable income than those run purely on charitable donations.
+Some establishments, such as the Commercial Travellers' Schools, at Pinner, were even on a par with a well-appointed public school.

 The Second World War disrupted the activities of many children's homes.
 The residents of homes considered to be in danger of enemy attack were evacuated to temporary premises in safer areas.
 During the war, a number of homes were converted for use as nurseries.
 A surge in illegitimate births during the war also resulted in increased demand for homes for babies and young children.